 Do you think you are more likely to be helped or treated better because you are a Canadian?

-What are the two most common stereotypes you have heard other travellers say about Canadians?
+What are the two most common stereotypes you have heard other travelers say about Canadians?

 Why do you think so many Canadians travel the world?

-For travellers coming to Canada, what is your favorite spot?
+For travelers coming to Canada, what is your favorite spot?

 Do you have any tips or advice to other Canadians traveling abroad?

 Don’t wear that stupid Canadian flag on your gear.
 Really, you want to stand out MORE as a tourist?
 By the way, I’m totally guilty of this.